 - Click Save

-Using one property to track both website and online publications
+Using the website property to also track the online publications

-If you wish to track the publications using the same property that is already tracking your website make sure to review the following elements and align these with the existing GA configurations:
+If you wish to track the publications using the same property that is already tracking your website you can still use the Google Analytics Setting as described above and apply the tracking ID that tracks your website.
+Do make sure to review the settings and align them with your existing setup.

-- UA - Google Analytics Settings : Here, Custom dimensions 1, 2, 3 and 4 are configured.
-If you have already assigned these custom dimensions yourself, make sure to assign the dimensions to index numbers you still have available.
-If you wish to use your own GA Settings make sure to copy over all relevant settings and update all Tags to refer to the correct Google Analytics Setting variable.
+If you wish to use your own Google Analytics Settings make sure to copy over all relevant settings and update all Tags to refer to the correct Google Analytics Setting variable.

-Disconnecting GA from Publitas in order to connect GA via GTM:
+Disconnecting Google Analytics from Publitas in order to connect Google Analytics via Google Tag Manager:

 Use custom dimension in your reports: